adding-a-configuration-property by microbus-io

 Determine the properties of the configuration property:

 - **Description**: explains the purpose of the property.
-It should start with the name of the property
+It becomes the godoc on the `define.Config` var and starts with the property name

 - **Validation**: an optional validation rule (see below)